willebra/x-road-catalog/xroad_catalog_user_guide.md

 In the request, the `externalId` field identifies the OPENAPI to be retrieved.

 The response of the given request is in XML format, containing the OPENAPI service description.
-A longer example provided in [xroad-catalog-lister](xroad-catalog-lister/README.md)

 ### 3.2.1.4 Get service type